 We consider a network where a controller updates the forwarding rules at the switches whenever a route changes.
-Fig. 1(a) illustrates a simple example: there are five switches $v_1, \ldots, v_5$ in the network.
-The link capacity of $\langle v_2, v_5 \rangle$ is assumed to be two units and the rest is one unit.
-The propagation delay of link $\langle v_3, v_4 \rangle$ is assumed to be three time units and the rest is one time unit.
-That is, if one unit of flow leaves switch u at time t on the link $\langle u, v \rangle$ , one unit of flow arrives at switch v at time $t + \sigma{u,v}$ , where $\sigma{u,v}$ is the propagation delay between u and v.
-We use the notion of dynamic flow to represent the propagation of packets of a flow in time domain [14].
-In our example, the demand of two "dynamic flows" colored as red and green are both one unit, which are both routed from the source $v_1$ to the destination $v_5$ .
-The initial routing are depicted as two solid red and green lines and the final routing are depicted as two dashed red and green lines.
+Fig. 1(a) illustrates a simple example: there are five switches $v_1,\ldots,v_5$ in the network.
+The link capacity of $\langle v_2,v_5\rangle$ is assumed to be two units and the rest is one unit.
+The propagation delay of link $\langle v_3,v_4\rangle$ is assumed to be three time units and the rest are one time unit.
+That is, if one unit of flow leaves switch u at time t on the link $\langle u,v\rangle$ , one unit of flow arrives at switch v at time v0, where v0, where v1 is the propagation delay between v2 and v3.
+We use the notion of v3 dynamic flow to represent the propagation of packets of a flow in a time domain [14].
+In our example, the demand of two "dynamic flows" colored as red and green are both one unit, which are both routed from the source v1 to the destination v5.
+The initial routings are depicted as two solid red and green lines and the final routings are depicted as two dashed red and green lines.
 With dynamic flows, the utilization of a link varies over time.
 As discussed before, prior work on the network update problem usually relies on one of two fundamental update techniques: two-phase update protocols and node ordering protocols.

-Two-phase update protocols: In the first phase, new ruleswhose matching fields use the new version tag that corresponds to the second stage-are added.
+Two-Phase Update Protocols: In the first phase, new ruleswhose matching fields use the new version tag that corresponds to the second stage-are added.
 During this phase, flows are still forwarded according to existing rules as packets are still stamped with the old version tag of the first stage.
 Once the update is done for all switches, the protocol enters the second phase, when we stamp every incoming packet with the new version tag.
-At this point the new rules become functional, and old rules are removed by the controller.
-Reitblatt et al. [28] initiated this line of resarch by introducing a two-phase commit protocol that preserves consistency when changing between two different routing configurations.
-Based on this, SWAN [15] and zUpdate [21] try to find a congestion-free two-phase update plan.
+At this point, the new rules become functional, and old rules are removed by the controller.
+Reitblatt et al. [30] initiated this line of resarch by introducing a two-phase commit protocol that preserves consistency when changing between two different routing configurations.
+Based on this, SWAN [16] and zUpdate [22] try to find a congestion-free two-phase update plan.
 SWAN shows that if each link has a certain slack capacity, there always exists a congestion-free update sequence.
 This condition is too strong to always hold in practice.
-Furthermore, Brandt et al. [8] analyze the condition that a congestion-free update sequence exists.
-As the update plan is not unique, Dionysus [17] seeks to determine a fastest update sequence according to different runtime conditions of switches.
+Furthermore, Brandt et al. [7] analyze the condition that a congestion-free update sequence exists, with additional complexity studies in [11].
+As the update plan is not unique, Jin et al. [18] seeks to determine the fastest update sequence according to different runtime conditions of switches.

-A two-phase update procedure in our example of Fig. 2(b) is: the route of new version tag for red and green flows are updated in the first phase; in the second phase, we change the version tag at the source switch $v_1$ and swap the red and green flows into their final path.
+A two-phase update procedure in our example of Fig. 2(b) is: in the first phase, the routes for red and green flows corresponding to new version tag are updated; in the second phase, we change the version tag at the source switch $v_1$ and swap the red and green flows into their final path.
 Fig. 2(c) shows a possible asynchronous update case, where the time difference between two phases is assumed to be one time unit.
-We can observe that the congestion happens at the link $\langle v_4(t_4), v_5(t_5) \rangle$ as one unit capacity of link $\langle v_4, v_5 \rangle$ cannot accommodate two flows at the same time.
+We can observe that the congestion happens at the link $\langle v_4(t_4), v_5(t_5) \rangle$ since one unit capacity of link $\langle v_4, v_5 \rangle$ cannot accommodate two flows at the same time.